mmnowak/mp3_ludido/README.md

 **Add Occasion form**

 * Contains an Occasion Name field.
-* The occasion name must be unique; if the chosen name already exists, user is notified via flash message.
+* The occasion name must be unique; if the chosen name already exists, the user is notified via flash message.
 * The field is required.

 User stories covered: 11.